jiaming-sec/tryhackme-learning-paths/Cyber Security 101/command line.md

 ![image](https://github.com/user-attachments/assets/ee079d89-a239-401f-b28b-1288169c85d7)

 **tracert**, which stands for _trace route_.
 The command tracert target_name traces the network route traversed to reach the target.

+**nslookup**.
+It looks up a host or domain and returns its IP address.
+The syntax nslookup example.com will look up example.com using the default name server